abreslav/async-proto/KEEP-COROUTINES.md

 }
 ```

-Note: boxing can be eliminated here, through having another parameter to `main()`, but we are not getting into these details.
+Note: boxing can be eliminated here, through having another parameter to `resume()`, but we are not getting into these details.

 ## The building blocks